Setting and sticking with a goal like a New Year resolution can be a challenge, but it doesn’t have to be.

 This tradition can be a great way to accomplish goals and create positive changes in your life.

-Here are five tips for setting and crushing your goals for 2021.
+Here are five tips for setting and crushing your goals for 2022 and beyond!

 1. Determine your goal